-There are two ADHD-risk genes that additionally contribute to reduced life expectancy when they occur in certain allele polymorphisms, and there is also a small effect from comorbid conditions including conduct problems and depression.
+There are two ADHD-risk genes that additionally contribute to reduced life expectancy when they occur in certain allele polymorphisms, and there is also a small effect from comorbid conditions including conduct problems and mood disorder.

 How Can Physicians Help Mitigate These Risk Factors?

 The ADHD-related reductions in life expectancy are impressive, but not unchangeable.
 Nine of the fourteen risk factors used in the UConn calculator can be altered:

 - hygiene practices

 - driving risks

 Initiatives to improve overall health will improve life expectancy going forward – if ADHD symptoms are under control first, Barkley says.
 Because ADHD causes underlying problems with inhibition, self-regulation, and conscientiousness, leaving the condition untreated or insufficiently treated will cause most patients to fail in their efforts to live healthier lives.